Hsieh Su-wei: 2018: Major singles success, third singles title

 Hsieh played two grass-court warm-up tournaments before Wimbledon.
-In Mallorca, she suffered two first round losses, to Caroline Garcia in singles, and Anastasia Rodionova and Nadiia Kichenok in doubles, but fared better in Eastbourne with a third-round appearance in singles and the semifinals in doubles.
+In Mallorca, she suffered two first-round losses, to Caroline Garcia in singles, and Anastasia Rodionova and Nadiia Kichenok in doubles, but fared better in Eastbourne with a third-round appearance in singles and the semifinals in doubles.
 Her singles performance was enough to push her ranking inside the top 50 for the first time since September 2013.
-Unseeded and placed in a very difficult top quarter, Hsieh opened up her Wimbledon campaign with a first round win over Anastasia Pavlyuchenkova, followed by a straight sets victory over Lara Arruabarrena Vecino to advance to the third round at Wimbledon for the first time in six years.
-She then recorded the biggest victory of her career by upsetting world No. 1, Simona Halep, who had just won the French Open four weeks prior, in a tight three setter where she had to come from a set down and save match points, thus advancing to her second Grand Slam fourth round of the year, and her first ever outside of the Australian Open.
+Unseeded and placed in a very difficult top quarter, Hsieh opened up her Wimbledon campaign with a first round win over Anastasia Pavlyuchenkova, followed by a straight sets victory over Lara Arruabarrena to advance to the third round at Wimbledon for the first time in six years.
+She then recorded the biggest victory of her career by upsetting world No. 1, Simona Halep, who had just won the French Open four weeks earlier, in a tight three-setter where she came from a set down and saved match points, thus advancing to her second Grand Slam fourth round of the year, and her first-ever outside of the Australian Open.
 She lost her next match to Dominika Cibulková in straight sets.
 She didn't fare quite as well in doubles, losing in the third round.
 Nonetheless, her singles performance saw her return inside the top 40.

 In the US Open Series, Hsieh played in the qualifying rounds for two tournaments, the Cincinnati Open and New Haven Open, but failed to qualify to the main draw in either.
-Despite a first round doubles loss in Cincinnati, she reached the doubles final in New Haven with partner Laura Siegemund, but they were beaten by Andrea Sestini Hlaváčková and Strýcová.
+Despite a first-round doubles loss in Cincinnati, she reached the doubles final in New Haven with partner Laura Siegemund, but they were beaten by Andrea Sestini Hlaváčková and Strýcová.
 Hsieh next participated at the US Open, where she reached the second round in singles and the third round in doubles.